lino-framework/book/docs/index.rst

 framework`.
 For non-technical documentation about Lino see the :ref:`cg`.

 This website is meant to be read like a book, in sequence.
 Use the "next" and "previous" links for navigation.
-Feel free to jump to linked pages, but make sure come to back to your starting point after such an excursion.
+Feel free to jump to linked pages, but remember to come back to your starting point after such an excursion.

 .. toctree::
    :maxdepth: 2